RiverArchitect/RA_wiki/wiki/Signposts.md

 ![raq](https://github.com/RiverArchitect/Welcome/raw/master/images/def_return_periods.PNG)

 Flow duration curves are required for ecohydraulic analyses and can be generated for specific [aquatic ambiances preferred by target fish species-lifestages](SHArC#hefish).
 Select at least one *Fish Species - Lifestage* from the lower listbox and use the `Add` button (to add multiple *Fish Species - Lifestage*s, select-add one-by-one).
 A click on the `Modify Source` button opens the `Fish.xlsx` workbook that contains *Fish Species - Lifestage* definitions.
-At this point, on particular fish names and seasons start / end dates may be modified.
+At this point, on particular fish names and seasons start/end dates may be modified.
 Modifications of *Lifestages* should be avoided.
 For more details, refer to the [SHArC Wiki pages](SHArC#hefish).
 Before a *Fish Species - Lifestage* flow duration curve can be generated, ensure to `Select input Flow Series` (workbook) with the following characteristics:

 - The file ending must be `.xlsx`